ReturnInfinity/BareMetal/README.md

 BareMetal is a _very_ lean kernel.
 The name is a play on the phrase "bare metal" which means to run directly on physical or virtualized hardware.
 BareMetal also only offers the "bare essentials" required for a working operating system.

-BareMetal provides basic support for symmetric multiprocessing, network, and disk access via a low-level abstraction layer.
+BareMetal provides basic support for symmetric multiprocessing, network, and drive access via a low-level abstraction layer.

 ![BareMetal Model](./doc/BareMetal-Model.png)